yodobrin/scaling-func/README.md

 8. In step 8, use the created FunctionApp which was created by the bicep code.

+> Note: Azure Sql is preconfigured to block access, you will address this directly in the portal.
+For example adding your own IP as an exception, or adding the function app IP as an exception.
+It is not recommended to allow all azure resources to access the database.

 ## Usage

 1. Add a trigger to the triggers table.
 The trigger_state can be 0.
 The trigger will be processed by the function.